-NTEW WATCH & JEWELRY STORE J. W. DUTCHER.
+NEW WATCH & JEWELRY STORE.

+J. W. DUTCHER,
-WATCHMAKER & JEWELLER,

-Respectfully informs the citizens of Huntingdon, vicini-fy, and surrounding country, that he has commenced business in the room ry, and surrounding country, that he has commenced business in the room formerly occupied by Levi Westbrook, and hopes to receive a share of public patronage.
-WATCHES and CLOCKS repaired in the best workman-
+WATCHMAKER & JEWELLER, Respectfully informs the citizens of Huntingdon, vicinity, and surrounding country, that he has commenced business in the room formerly occupied by Levi Westbrook, and hopes to receive a share of public patronage.
+WATCHES and CLOCKS repaired in the best workmanlike manner.
 His stock of WATCHES and JEWELRY is of the best.
 All of which he will dispose of at reasonable prices.